Drixitel/signal-processing-early-stages/markdowns/notes.md

 Uses in Physics:

-- EM waves
+- EM waves (Optics)
   - wave packets to fundamental wave constitutes
+  - Linear combinations of plane waves
 - Quantum Mechanical Waves
-  - spacial domain to momentum domain
+  - spacial domain to momentum domain (by FT)
+- Radio Astronomy
+  - diffraction limits of telescopes are governed by the `Similarity Theorem of FT`
+- Boundary Value Problems
+  - Solutions to PDE's can be obtained with FT

 Removing noise & Techniques